hwdsl2/setup-ipsec-vpn/aws/README.md

 # Deploy to Amazon EC2 using CloudFormation

 This template will create a fully-working IPsec VPN server on Amazon Elastic Compute Cloud (Amazon EC2).
 Please make sure to check the EC2 [pricing details](https://aws.amazon.com/ec2/pricing/on-demand/) before continuing.
-Using a `t2.micro` server instance for your deployment may qualify for the [AWS Free Tier](https://aws.amazon.com/free/).
+Using a `t2.micro` or `t3.micro` server instance for your deployment may qualify for the [AWS Free Tier](https://aws.amazon.com/free/).

 Available customization parameters: